JonathanILevi/netize/README.md

 # netize
-Make a networkable class.
-(Netize a class...)
+Make a networkable class. (netize a class...)